top of page

 📝 Rooted N Red Cup-Set Yogurt Recipe

 This is my go-to recipe.
-I use whole milk as it gives a creamier result, but you could use 2% if that’s your preference.
+I use whole milk for a creamier result, but you could use 2% if that’s your preference.

 Ingredients: